barionleg/cesium.wiki.gs/Documentation-Best-Practices.md

 </pre>

-* Use `@exports moduleName` to document modules that are not classes, including standalone functions.
+* Use `@exports moduleName` to document modules, including static classes and standalone functions.

 ## Parameters
 * Use square brackets to indicate an optional parameter.